piscesbody/Comfyui_Object_Detect_QWen_VL/README.md

 - Comma-separated indices such as `0`, `1,2` or `0,2` – return only the selected boxes, sorted by detection confidence
 - `merge_boxes` – when enabled, merge the selected boxes into a single bounding box
 - `score_threshold` – drop boxes with a confidence score below this value when available
+- `unload_model` – when enabled, automatically unload the model from GPU memory after detection to free up VRAM for subsequent nodes

 The bounding boxes are converted to absolute pixel coordinates so they can be passed to SAM2 nodes.